-CRA International, Inc., formerly known as Charles River Associates Incorporated (the "Company," or "CRA"), is an economic, financial, and business consulting firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
+CRA International, Inc. (the "Company," or "CRA") is an economic, financial, and business consulting firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
 CRA offers two types of services: legal and regulatory consulting and business consulting.
 CRA operates in only one business segment, which is consulting services.
 On May 6, 2005, the Company filed with the Secretary of the Commonwealth of Massachusetts an Amendment to its Articles of Organization to change its name to CRA International, Inc. The name change reflects the Company's global presence in the economic, financial and management consulting industry.